View Ruth Auwood's Obituary on TheDay.com and share memories

 |

-Quaker Hill - Ruth A. Auwood, 88, of Quaker Hill, wife of William Auwood, died Friday at the Lawrence and Memorial Hospital in New London.
-Mrs. Auwood had worked at the former Seaside Regional Center in Waterford for thirty years as an instructor and hairdresser.
+Ruth was a resident of Quaker Hill for sixty-five years.
+She retired after working for thirty years at the former Seaside Regional Center in Waterford as an instructor and hairdresser, and was a well-known volunteer in her community, including Visiting Nurses Association, Red Cross, and .
+Ruth was also an active member of Quaker Hill School PTA, a Girl Scout Leader, a member of the Building Committee for the Waterford Community Center, and participated in many other programs and activities over her lifetime.
+With the help of Tony Sheridan, Ruth was instrumental in the establishment and beautification of the Quaker Hill Green.
+Her many interests included gardening and traveling the world with family and friends.
+She graduated from Chapman Technical High School Class of 1948, where she served as the Majorette for the band.

-A Funeral service will be conducted at 1 p.m.
-Tuesday, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic, followed by interment in Jordan Cemetery, Waterford.
+In addition to her husband, Ruth is survived by her daughters, Nancy (Kenneth) Laro of Old Lyme, and Kathleen (Peter) Hill of Springfield, Va.
+Ruth is also survived by her sister, Mary Thompson of Mobile Ala.
+Ruth took great joy as Nana to her eight grandchildren, Gregory, Timothy, Julia, Meghan, Joseph, Kyle, Kaley and Bree; and great-grandchildren Porter, Brody, Chloe, Clayton, Owen, Cooper, Abigal, and soon to be born Maddie Joe.

-A full obituary will be published in Sunday's edition of The Day.
+A Memorial Service will be held at 11 a.m.
+Tuesday, July 23, at Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
+Interment will follow in Jordan Cemetery.